PappuLal1234/user-management/README.md

    * Service -

-     it Will receive request from controller and this will manipute the operation and send send request to DAO layer
+     it Will receive request from controller and this will manipulate the operation and send send request to DAO layer

    * Repository -